pachyderm/pachyderm/doc/deployment/aws_cloudfront.md

   ...
   ```

+## Apply the security credentials

-3. Run the script to apply these security credentials to your cloudfront distribution:
+  You can now run the following script to apply these security credentials to your cloudfront distribution:

   ```
+  $ curl -o secure-cloudfront.sh https://raw.githubusercontent.com/pachyderm/pachyderm/master/etc/deploy/cloudfront/secure-cloudfront.sh
+  $ chmod +x secure-cloudfront.sh
-  $./etc/deploy/cloudfront/secure-cloudfront.sh --region us-west-2 --zone us-west-2c --bucket YYYY-pachyderm-store --cloudfront-distribution-id E1BEBVLIDYTLEV  --cloudfront-keypair-id APKAXXXXXXXXXXXX --cloudfront-private-key-file ~/Downloads/pk-APKAXXXXXXXXXXXX.pem
+  $ ./secure-cloudfront.sh --region us-west-2 --zone us-west-2c --bucket YYYY-pachyderm-store --cloudfront-distribution-id E1BEBVLIDYTLEV  --cloudfront-keypair-id APKAXXXXXXXXXXXX --cloudfront-private-key-file ~/Downloads/pk-APKAXXXXXXXXXXXX.pem
   ```

-  You'll need to look in the file you saved from above `deploy.log` for the values for the `--bucket` and `--cloudfront-distribution-id` flags
+  where the values for the `--bucket` and `--cloudfront-distribution-id` flags can be obtained from the `deploy.log` file containing your deployment logs.

-  Then restart the pachd pod like so:
+  You will then need to restart the `pachd` pod in kubernetes for the changes to take effect:

   ```
-  kubectl scale --replicas=0 deployment/pachd && kubectl scale --replicas=1 deployment/pachd && kubectl get pod
+  $ kubectl scale --replicas=0 deployment/pachd && kubectl scale --replicas=1 deployment/pachd && kubectl get pod
   ```

-  After that, you're cloudfront setup is all ready!

-4. Verify the setup
+## Verify the setup

-  To verify the setup, we can look at the pachd logs to make sure the cloudfront credentials are being used:
+  To verify the setup, we can look at the pachd logs to confirm usage of the cloudfront credentials:

   ```
   $ kubectl get pod